vittoriofortino84/EDTOX/README.md

 # EDTOX
 A toxicogenomics data space for system-level understanding and prediction of EDC-induced toxicity

-# Description of the R files used in the pipeline
+# Description of the R scripts used in the pipeline
 # 1. Preparation of the MIES, pathways and training benchmark set

 ## 1_1_MIEs_from_CTD.R